Daniilart01/BandDTechs_Task3/ReadMe.md

 The class SHA1.java repeats the algorithm SHA-1.
-Function getHash accepts string and returns hash of this string strictly 160 bits long
+Function getHash accepts string and returns hash of this string strictly 160 bits long.

 Every step is described in code-comments (//)